soundpress/RulesOfNYC/docs/c08/index.rst

 Former principal.
 The term "former principal" means a person or entity which was formerly a principal of the applicant business at any time during the ten year period preceding the filing of an application or registration pursuant to this chapter.

+Labor union or labor organization.
+“Labor union” or “labor organization” shall mean a union or organization that represents or seeks to represent for purposes of collective bargaining employees directly involved in the collection, removal, transportation or disposal of trade waste.

 Licensee.
 The term "licensee" means a business issued a license by the Commission.

 Material change.
 The term "material change" means a change in any information provided in response to an item identified by an asterisk on an application or disclosure form submitted to the Commission.

+Officer.
+“Officer” shall mean any person holding an elected position or any other position involving participation in the management or control of a labor union or labor organization required to register pursuant to § 16-505 of the Code.

 Organic Waste.
 The term "Organic Waste" has the same meaning as set forth in section 16-303 of the Administrative Code of the City of New York, except that organic waste does not include food that is donated to a third party, food that is sold to farmers for feedstock, or meat byproducts that are sold to a rendering company.